pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

     exposed_url: https://devnet-sophon-gateway-3.poktroll.com
 ```

-4. Run the test
+4. Run the test:

 ```bash
 make test_load_relays_stress_example
 ```

-5. Observe the results
+5. Observe the results:

 You can see the performance of the requests on [Grafana dashboards](https://grafana.poktroll.com/d/nginx/nginx-ingress-controller).
-The DevNets have LoadBalancers which allows to get more metrics about network load and latency.
+The DevNets have LoadBalancers which allow for more metrics about network load and latency.
 When looking
 at the `NGINX Ingress controller` Dashboard, make sure to change the namespace to match the DevNet name.